Wonky Veg: What is it?

 What can be done?

 Gleaning!
-Gleaning is an old word which means to pick through a crop like wheat once harvested, picking up all the leftover grains and using them.
+Gleaning is an old word which means to pick over a crop field after harvest, picking up all the leftover food and using it.
 Modern gleaners pick up vegetables that would be thrown away and distribute them to soup kitchens, food banks and community fridges.

 What can I do?